harvard-lil/perma/README.md

     $ python manage.py loaddata test/fixtures/usersandgroups.json

-Toss in a wsgi config and wire it to your webserver, or use the built in Django webserver and you should be ready to roll:
+Toss in a wsgi config and wire it to your webserver, or use the built-in Django webserver and you should be ready to roll:

     $ python manage.py runserver